If I visit Alpha Farm, how long could I stay?

-Our work expectation is 40 hours a week, though many people work more than that, because between a farm and self-employment, there is no end of tasks to be done.
-Most residents and members work at least two days a week in one of our businesses and the rest of their time on the farm.
-Visitors usually begin by working on the farm, and add work in one of our businesses if they are exploring residency.
-Alpha-Bit is typically the next step, because little training is needed; most long-term visitors and residents work there.
+Our work expectation is 40 hours a week because between a farm and self-employment, there is no end of tasks to be done.
+Visitors usually begin by working on the farm, and add work in one of our businesses if they are exploring residency and there is a need.
 Work driving the mail route is open to those who have made at least a six-month commitment.
-Alpha Institute often needs office help, but facilitation, teaching and consulting work is at present open only to members or those with established skills.

 Occasionally new residents join Alpha who have established artisan or freelance businesses that they bring with them.
 These often can be accommodated, on a case-by-case basis, by meeting with our residency team.
-Otherwise we encourage new residents to work on the farm or through Alpha businesses so they can integrate well into the community.
+Otherwise we encourage new residents to work on the farm or through the mail so they can integrate well into the community.

 What about finances?

-Because we are an income-sharing community, all income comes to the community, which in turn pays for everyone’s needs and provides a small allowance for personal desires like entertainment and long-distance phone calls.
+Because we are an income-sharing community, all income made on or through the farm comes to the community, which in turn pays for everyone’s needs and provides a small allowance for personal desires, like entertainment and long-distance phone calls.
 When you become a resident, however, all assets and liabilities are your own.
 If you come with savings, it is yours to spend as you wish, though we encourage people to live as close as possible to the community standard of living, so that they can get a sense of whether they could live as members.
 If you come with debts, they also are your responsibility; your individual situation will be discussed with the residency team to see if we can work out a solution.

 What kind of diet do you eat?

-Our diet is primarily ovo-lacto vegetarian, with meat or fish served occasionally, but we accommodate other diets as needed.
+Our diet is primarily ovo-lacto vegetarian, with meat or fish served daily, but we accommodate other diets as needed.
 Typically at our shared meals we cook for two or three special diets to accommodate allergies or other health concerns.
-Those who need animal protein for health reasons often will prepare meat or fish for themselves at lunch, which is not a shared meal.

 Does Alpha do commercial farming?